 The Short version…

-Chandra is an author, poet, editor, publisher, artist, and dedicated dreamer.
+Chandra (pronounced like “chant”) is an author, editor, publisher, poet, artist, and dedicated dreamer.
 She is also an ethics and research enthusiast.

-Her author name is C.S.
-Sherin, and Wild Clover is the online polestar for her creative expertise services.
+C.S.
+Sherin is Chandra’s author name, and Wild Clover is the online polestar for her creative expertise creations, content, and services.

 The long version…

-For over 30 years, Chandra (pronounced like “Channing”) has maintained an ongoing practice of: writing, poetry, photography, meditation, dream work, lucid dreaming and dream journaling; and creating art in various mediums.
+For over 30 years, Chandra (pronounced like “chant”) has maintained an ongoing practice of: writing, poetry, photography, meditation, dream work, lucid dreaming and dream journaling; and creating art in various mediums.

 Chandra has two BA degrees from Viterbo University (Ministry and Studio Art), and has been a freelance and commissioned artist since 1999.
 In completion of her BA in Ministry, she lived with and served Latinx women and children immigrants who were seeking refuge and transitional support after escaping domestic abuse, in Houston, TX.
 Chandra assisted the women and their children in daily aspects of their transition to safety, citizenship, and independence while working closely with the founders and a team of volunteers.